microsoft/singleshotpose/README.md

 #### Environment and dependencies

 The code is tested on Linux with CUDA v8 and cudNN v5.1.
 The implementation is based on PyTorch 0.3.1 and tested on Python2.7.
-The code requires the following dependencies that could be installed with conda or pip: numpy, scipy, PIL, opencv-python
+The code requires the following dependencies that could be installed with conda or pip: numpy, scipy, PIL, opencv-python.
+For a version that is Python 3 and Pytorch 0.4 compatible, you could see [this link](https://github.com/btekin/singleshot6Dpose).

 #### Downloading and preparing the data